-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: For the homework assignments, students will receive feedback in the form of marks, model solutions, overall feedback on the cohort performance, and some individual comments on their work.

 For the exam, students will receive feedback in the form of marks and overall feedback on the cohort performance.
 Further, individualized feedback, can be provided upon request.